hrharder/ParadigmCore/docs/rebalance-tx-doc.md

 1. While a `Witness` process is running by validator, it listens to events from the Paradigm contract system on Ethereum.
     - (In addition to other actions) the `Witness` maintains an in-memory mapping of `PosterRegistry` raw balances (# of tokens)
-    - When a cerain Ethereum block is found (see [notes](#notes)) they submit a `rebalance` transaction with their proposal (see next point).
+    - When a certain Ethereum block is found (see [notes](#notes)) they submit a `rebalance` transaction with their proposal (see next point).
     - Keep in mind that **each validator does this** - they all submit `rebalance` transactions at the same (ish) time.

 1. When it is time to submit a `rebalance` transaction (previous `endsAt` Ethereum block has been found) perform the following:
     - Iterate over the in-memory (in Witness process) poster balances.
 See [here.](https://github.com/ParadigmFoundation/ParadigmCore/blob/tags/src/witness/Witness.ts#L89)
-    - Calcluate the total amount "locked" in the contract (sum of all balances)
+    - Calculate the total amount "locked" in the contract (sum of all balances)
     - For each account with a balance, compute and round `(balance / total) * limit` where `balance` is the accounts balance, `total` is the sum of all balances, and `limit` is the order limit agreed upon by validators.
     - Generate a new `rebalance` transaction (see above data structure) with the computed mapping, as well as some round meta-data
     - Submit `rebalance` transaction to the network.

-1. Based on the mechanics of Tendermint (one block = one proposer) and the rules of the `rebalance` transaction type (see `delverTx` implementaiton for `rebalance`), we can be sure **only one `rebalance` proposal gets accepted per period.**
+1. Based on the mechanics of Tendermint (one block = one proposer) and the rules of the `rebalance` transaction type (see `delverTx` implementation for `rebalance`), we can be sure **only one `rebalance` proposal gets accepted per period.**
-    - Usually, the propser will get to select their `rebalance` proposal, since it will be the first one in their mempool.
+    - Usually, the proposer will get to select their `rebalance` proposal, since it will be the first one in their mempool.
-    - This fact (only one proposal accepted per period) is additionally enforced by the `ROUNDSTEP` cycle, where the ordering of transactions within a block - and the subsequent order `deliverTx()` gets called, and the contents of a block received from a propser are the same for all validators on the network.
+    - This fact (only one proposal accepted per period) is additionally enforced by the `ROUNDSTEP` cycle, where the ordering of transactions within a block - and the subsequent order `deliverTx()` gets called, and the contents of a block received from a proposer are the same for all validators on the network.

 ## Notes